Skoda Scala hatchback - Interior & comfort

 Good quality materials and a slick touchscreen impress

-The cabin is one of the most appealing aspects of the Scala.
+The interior is one of the most appealing aspects of the Scala.
 All models offer an infotainment screen, but high-spec models offer a super crisp Amundsen touchscreen.
-Skoda has sensibly decided to keep buttons for the touchscreen shortcuts and the climate controls, so you don’t have to navigate through menus just to change the temperature, like you need to in a Citroen C4 Cactus.
+Skoda has sensibly decided to keep buttons for the touchscreen shortcuts and the climate controls, so you don’t have to navigate through menus just to change the temperature, like you need to in a Citroen C4.

 Overall, the interior isn’t quite as plush as a Volkswagen Golf, but its lower price means you don’t feel short-changed and it also rides well.
-In fact, despite a more basic suspension setup than the Golf, 16-inch wheels with high-profile tyres ensure it feels equally as comfortable, even if it isn't quite as refined.
+In fact, despite a more basic suspension setup than the Golf, 16-inch wheels with high-profile tyres ensure it feels equally as comfortable, and does a good job of soaking up potholes, even if it isn't quite as refined.
 Meanwhile, interior quality is markedly better than the outgoing Rapid because Skoda has placed cheaper materials lower down, so you don’t notice them as much.
 The main touchpoints, like the door armrests, are made of a more luxurious soft-touch material.

 Skoda Scala dashboard